Nob Hill 3

 No analysis available

-18 of 20 current listings have WATER included in the association fee checkboxes, suggesting water is generally covered by the HOA/maintenance fee.
-Because the public remarks do not explicitly confirm 'water included', this conclusion is driven by consistent MLS checkbox data across many listings rather than remark text.
+18 of 20 current listings include WATER in association_fee_includes, which strongly supports that water is covered by the HOA/maintenance fee.
+The remarks do not directly mention water, but the repeated MLS checkbox pattern across many listings is consistent and credible.

 Evidence that the building offers BBQ/grilling facilities appears in multiple listings: at least two public remarks explicitly reference 'BBQ space' and 'option for BBQ' (lanai/patio).
 Additionally, 11 of 20 current MLS listings have the BBQ amenity checked, so while some agent copy/paste is possible, the explicit remarks across different listings corroborate the feature.